 Who are your donors?

 The Alliance for Innovation and Infrastructure complies with all federal laws governing 501(c)(3) and 501(c)(4).
 We release annual financial disclosures available at the IRS website.
 We are nonpartisan and unaffiliated with the government or any administration.
-We do not receive federal funding.
+We do not receive federal or taxpayer funding.
 As a donor, your privacy is paramount.
-We do not release names or information about our donors.
+We do not release names or information about our donors without prior consent or legal requirement.
 Whether you are an individual or an institution, your donation helps us bring awareness of critical challenges and solutions facing our national infrastructure.
 For more information on donating or to find answers about our governance, nonprofit status, or donation information, please contact us at email@example.com.

 What does Aii do with donations?